defold/doc/docs/en/manuals/gui-clipping.md

 ## Stencil mask

 To understand how stencil clipping works, it is useful to imagine how a hierarchy of stencils apply their individual clipping shapes, in turn down the hierarchy, to the total mask.
-The mask set of a clipping node is inherited to the children of that node and the children can never _extend_ the mask, only clip it.
+The mask set of a clipping node is inherited by the children of that node and the children can never _extend_ the mask, only clip it.
 Let's look at a concrete example:

 ![Clipping hierarchy](images/clipping/clipping_hierarchy.png)

 The hexagon and square shapes are both set to stencil clippers.
-Setting the *Inverted clipper* property inverts the mask as inherited to that node.
+Setting the *Inverted clipper* property inverts the mask as inherited by that node.
 For the hierarchy above, four combinations of normal and inverted clippers are possible:

 ![Stencil masks](images/clipping/clipping_stencil_masks.png)